Sub-bosonic (deformed) ladder operators: Examples and Developments

 Let us consider the specific example of the Lorentzian distribution.
 In this case we have

 which together with the normalization condition leads to

 So,

-which shows that part of the fuzzy ground state does not correspond to the usual ground state, since $\alpha_0 \le 1$.
+which shows that part of the sub-bosonic lower state does not correspond to the usual ground state, since $\alpha_0 \le 1$.
 In this exploratory scenario part of the energy that we would attribute to the ``vacuum'' would be distributed in the sharp-field excitations.
-Any excitation of the fuzzy field can be obtained in terms of standard Fock states with the help of equation (\ref{vac}), see Fig. 1 for a comparison between the spatial probability densities $|\langle x|\overline{n}\rangle|^2\equiv |\Psi^{\rm fuzzy}_n(x)|^2$ and $|\langle x|{n}\rangle|^2\equiv |\Psi^{\rm sharp}_n(x)|^2$ for $n=0,1$.
-As we will see next, the fact that the sharp and fuzzy eigenstates have the same, well-defined parity is a particular instance of a more general result.
+Any excitation of the sub-bosonic field can be obtained in terms of standard Fock states with the help of equation (\ref{vac}), see Fig. 1 for a comparison between the spatial probability densities $|\langle x|\overline{n}\rangle|^2\equiv |\Psi^{\rm fuzzy}_n(x)|^2$ and $|\langle x|{n}\rangle|^2\equiv |\Psi^{\rm sharp}_n(x)|^2$ for $n=0,1$.
+As we will see next, the fact that the sharp and sub-bosonic eigenstates have the same, well-defined parity is a particular instance of a more general result.
+To finish this subsection we note that the probability associated with vacuum fluctuations is given by $|\langle \overline{0}| [\bar{a}_{\omega},\bar{a}_{\omega}^{\dagger}]|\overline{0}\rangle|^2={\cal C}^2$.
+So, given this probabilistic interpretation, we must have $0\le {\cal C}^2 \le 1$, which justifies the terminology ``sub-bosonic''.